etwk/blog/content/lists/books.md

 - [ ] My Life, My Love, My Legacy #must
 - [ ] Autobiography of a Yogi (Paramahansa Yogananda)
 - [ ] Letters from the Field, 1925-1975 (Margaret Mead)
+- [ ] Wollstonecraft: Philosophy, Passion, and Politics
+- [ ] Curriculum Vitae: A Volume of Autobiography
 ## Psychology
 - [ ] Mirror Thinking: How Role Models Make Us Human
 - [ ] The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents #must